Pagwin-Fedora/CS-436_hw2/hw.typ

 // TODO
 = Using the MNIST dataset only considering the digits 1 and 5 (other digits must be removed) do the following.

+see filter.py for details on how this filtering was done

 == Familiarize yourself with the dataset by giving a plot of the first two digits in ZipDigits.train.

 Hint: If you are using the Python programming language, you may use matplotlib.pyplot.imshow which takes a 2-D array as input.
 You may refer to the documentation on how to display a grayscale image.